PiDockMedia/PiDockMedia/README.md

 2. All serving is done from Raspberry Pis using shared storage.
 3. All Pis load from a common image.
 4. All setup post image loading is scripted as much as possible.
+5. All scripts are generic with settings read from a private file.
 5. All apps run as docker images.